Effective APR

 • It allows for an apples-to-apples comparison between financial products with different compounding schedules.

-Effective APR works by mathematically incorporating the frequency of compounding into the annual rate.
-The more frequently interest is compounded, the greater the difference between the nominal APR and the Effective APR.
-The formula for calculating Effective APR is: Effective APR = (1 + i/n)^n - 1 Where: * **i** = the nominal annual interest rate (as a decimal) * **n** = the number of compounding periods per year For example, if you have a credit card with a 24% nominal APR that compounds monthly (n=12), the periodic rate is 2% (24% / 12).
-However, because you pay interest on the interest added each month, the effective rate is higher.
-If compounding happens annually, the Effective APR equals the nominal APR.
-But as *n* increases (from 1 to 12 for monthly, or 365 for daily), the Effective APR rises.
-This explains why a "10% loan" might actually cost you more than 10% per year if you carry a balance.
-The effect is most pronounced with high interest rates and frequent compounding, common features of credit card debt and payday loans.
+Effective APR works by mathematically incorporating the specific frequency of interest compounding into a single, standardized annual rate.
+The core principle is that the more frequently interest is added back into the principal balance, the greater the final difference between the nominal APR and the Effective APR will be.
+This is because interest added in one period immediately begins to accrue its own interest in all subsequent periods—a phenomenon often called "exponential growth" or "the miracle of compounding."
+The mathematical formula for calculating the Effective APR is: Effective APR = (1 + i/n)^n - 1 In this specific calculation, 'i' represents the nominal annual interest rate (expressed as a decimal) and 'n' represents the total number of compounding periods occurring within a single year.
+For example, if you hold a credit card with a 24% nominal APR that compounds its interest monthly (n=12), your periodic interest rate is exactly 2% per month (24% / 12).
+However, because you are forced to pay interest on the interest that was added to your balance each month, the true effective rate you pay is significantly higher than 24%.
+If compounding happens only once per year (n=1), the Effective APR will exactly equal the nominal APR.
+But as the frequency (n) increases—from 12 for monthly, to 52 for weekly, or to 365 for daily—the Effective APR will rise accordingly.
+This explains why a seemingly reasonable "10% loan" can actually cost you far more than 10% per year if you carry a balance.
+This effect is most pronounced and potentially dangerous with high-interest debt instruments like credit cards and payday loans, which often combine high nominal rates with daily compounding to maximize the lender's profit at the borrower's expense.

 1Step 1: Calculate Effective APR for Loan A - (1 + 0.05/1)^1 - 1 = 0.05 or 5.00%.